plusserver/docs/content/en/container/managed-kubernetes/documentation/information/cloudcontrollermanager.md

 date: 2023-02-21
 ---

-# Cloud Controller Manager and Service Annotations
+## Cloud Controller Manager and Service Annotations

-In every Kubernetes cluster created with PSKE, the corresponding Cloud Controller Manager (CCM) is automatically deployed, matching the Kubernetes version.
+In each Kubernetes cluster created with PSKE, the appropriate Cloud Controller Manager (CCM) will be automatically deployed to match the Kubernetes version.
 For instance, in a Kubernetes cluster version 1.24.0, Cloud Controller Manager v1.24.0 is deployed.
 When you update a Kubernetes cluster, the Cloud Controller Manager is also updated to a supported version.

 The primary responsibility of the Cloud Controller Manager is the configuration of the OpenStack LoadBalancer.
 This configuration is accomplished using annotations in the Service.